sveseme/taghiro/README.md

 taghiro is a library for tag types in [Typescript](https://www.typescriptlang.org/).
 Our mission is to prevent bugs and make code more readable to developers.
 Tag types are types with which you can tag other types.

-taghiro implements them as union types in Typescript.
+taghiro implements them as intersection types in Typescript.
 For example `NotZero` is a tag type preventing `b` to be `0`.

 ```typescript
 function divide(a:number, b:number & NotZero) {